AJulianah/useful-command-linux-windows-dev/README.md

 ## Outils pour windows

-- chocolatey is a package manager for windows like apt or pacman [chocolatey](https://lecrabeinfo.net/chocolatey-gestionnaire-paquets-windows.html)
+- [chocolatey](https://lecrabeinfo.net/chocolatey-gestionnaire-paquets-windows.html) is a package manager for windows like apt on linux
 `choco search --by-id-only firefox`